CJduncan/DepictJS/README.md

 ## 🚀 About

-UI Flow Generator is a powerful tool designed to visualize and analyze the structure of your React projects.
+DepictJS is a powerful tool designed to visualize and analyze the structure of your React projects.
 By generating interactive, hierarchical diagrams of your component dependencies, it helps developers understand, document, and optimize their project architecture.